 As you can see, this Mountainside home features 3 eave overhangs to give it architectural interest, however, it also adds a more complex design to the roof resulting in a more costly home to build.

-If you are looking for cost effective ways to build your new home, the design is the first step to saving.
-Adding different architectural elements can result in the use of more materials and require more labor which will add to your overall construction budget.
+If you are looking for cost-effective ways to build your new home, the design is the first step to saving.
+Adding different architectural elements can cause the use of more materials and require more labor which will add to your overall construction budget.